 - Optional (encouraged) work experience.
-These days of work experience will be at Child Care Centres during the exam breaks. - Completing a First Aid Certificate which will be provided at Leeming Senior High School.
+These days of work experience will be at Child Care Centres during the exam breaks. - Completing the Provide First Aid unit of competency will be provided at Leeming Senior High School.
 This qualification will be delivered within a partnership with IVET.